AzmayenMurshid/macc/README.md

 - Suitable for experienced practitioners
 - Includes combination attacks, counters, and movement patterns

+### Advanced Mode
+- Complex 4-6 strike combinations
+- Expert-level techniques and strategies
+- For advanced practitioners
+- Includes sophisticated combinations and tactical elements

 ## Training Methodology

 1. **Warm-up Phase**
    - Start with Basic mode
+   - Follow Sensai's warm-up guidance
    - Focus on proper form
    - Use the built-in timer for round management

 2. **Main Training**
    - Progress to your chosen difficulty level
+   - Get real-time technique tips from Sensai
    - Practice each combination 5-10 times
    - Focus on speed and power while maintaining technique

 3. **Cool-down**
    - Return to Basic mode
+   - Follow Sensai's cool-down routine
    - Practice slower, focusing on perfect execution
    - Use combinations for active recovery

 ## Getting Started

-1. Visit the application at [MACC Website URL]
+1. Visit the application at [Sensai.AI Website URL]
+2. Start chatting with Sensai for personalized guidance
-2. Select your difficulty level (Basic or Intermediate)
+3. Select your difficulty level (Basic, Intermediate, or Advanced)
-3. Generate combinations and start training
+4. Generate combinations and begin training
-4. Use the built-in stopwatch to time your sessions
+5. Use the built-in timer/stopwatch to track your sessions

 ## Local Development